 For that common man or woman, there’s simply the joy that comes with being human: celebrating life’s bounty — its earthly pleasures.

 Can a direct line be drawn between the poem and modern traditions of Halloween?
 Of course not.
 The influence of other parts of the British Isles combined with distinctly Catholic contributions made by immigrants to America in the nineteenth century (like the blessing and exchange of “soul cakes” leading to the modern-day practice of trick-or-treating), all combine to form the holiday as we know it today.
-Add in some costumes, scary movies, and candy, and you’ve got the mash-up of elements that make for Halloween as we know it.
+Add in some costumes, scary movies, witches, and candy, and you’ve got the mash-up of elements that make for Halloween as we know it.

 Still, a Scots poet can be credited with being the first figure in literary history to produce a work of some merit that takes All Hallow’s Eve and explores that special celebratory space between the natural and supernatural world.
 The poem is, in essence, a true Halloween party.
 Sans Snickers bars.